-This WR build is built around making standard passes and hail mary plays.
+This WR build is built around making standard passes and Hail Mary plays.
 You will be running plays that make you go long.

 Most of these will be Fly calls, but other calls like Post, Corners, and Slants can also work.
-Since Madden 23’s Face of the Franchise mode now plays on player-lock mode, you will have full control of your player, and you can run wherever and whenever you want.
+Since Madden 23’s Face of the Franchise mode now plays in player-lock mode, you will have full control of your player, and you can run wherever and whenever you want.

-However, the success will completely rely on the play that you run and how quickly you can read the defense.
+However, success will completely rely on the play that you run and how quickly you can read the defense.

 Since it is on player-lock mode, you have to be careful when you are requesting a pass.
 Your team’s quarterback will often pass you the ball when you call for it.